tjbai/blog/src/content/blog/github-wrapped.md

     </table>
 </div>

 In 2024 I wrote a lot of...
 Python.
-I remarked to a friend last spring that my familiarity with this language probably qualified me as trilingual.
-In the year since, nothing's really changed, and there really isn't a better option/lesser evil than Python for all my research work.
+I remarked to a friend last spring that using this language is like speaking English at this point.
+In the year since, nothing's really changed and there really isn't a better option/lesser evil than for all my research work.
+If we account for all the lost commits and notebook development (.ipynb), I'm probably over 100k lines changed on the year.

+I did at least pick up Scala late in the year during Advent of Code for a change of scenery and because it's the language of choice at my future employer.
+Plus, I probably wrote around 10,000 lines of Java over the summer at work.
+The _most_ shocking part is that I committed exactly 0 lines of JavaScript to any of my websites, including a complete rewrite of this one.

-At least 90% of the Bash I wrote was autogenerated to queue SLURM jobs on various supercomputers.
-I picked up Scala late in the year during Advent of Code as a new challenge and because it's the language of choice at my future employer.
-100% of the Matlab and R code was against my will for miscellaneous classwork.
+At least 90% of the Bash was autogenerated to queue SLURM jobs on various supercomputers and 100% of the Matlab and R code was written against my will for various homework assignments.
+We are definitely leaving proprietary scientific computing languages in 2024.

 ### Commits By Configuration Language